tradle/why-hypercore/README.md

 #### Data Sovereignty

-Ability address Data Locality / Residency / Sovereignty, building private-first local-first offline-first data applications, with functionality and convenience similar to and surpassing the centralized, Google-style apps.
+Ability to offer Data Locality / Residency / Sovereignty for private-first offline-first P2P applications, with functionality and convenience similar to and surpassing the centralized, Google-style apps.

 #### Data Continuum